Skip to main content

 You must receive a notice of intention to sell before entry

-The notice must be in writing and signed by the landlord or their agent.
-The notice needs to arrive at least 14 days before the landlord or agent can ask to enter your home to conduct an individual sales inspection, open for inspection, valuation, or photo or video shoot for advertising.
+The notice of intention to sell must be in writing and signed by the landlord or their agent.
+It must be given to you at least 14 days before they can ask to enter your home.

 The notice can be delivered: